kcstarless/etch-a-sketch/README.md

 Using flexbox in css and javascript was able to create agrid of desired size

-Drawing on the screen is achieved by DOM
+Drawing on the screen is achieved by manipulation of DOM elements and javascript.

+Instruction to draw:
+    1. To draw, click mouse button inside the canvas.
+    2. Move your mouse to draw on the canvas.
+    3. To stop drawing, click mouse button again inside the canvas.